triplecanopy/b-ber/packages/b-ber-cli/README.md

 ### Usage

-Information about the CLI tool can be displayed by running
+Information about the CLI tool can be displayed by running:

 ```
 bber
 ```

-Information about each of the commands can be displayed by running
+Information about each of the commands can be displayed by running:

 ```
 bber <command> --help